CollectiveGood/collective-good-team-a/README.md

 2. Run `npm install` to install necessary dependencies
 3. Run `ng serve` to load the Angular application in a dev server
 4. Navigate to `http://localhost:4200` to interact with the frontend.
 More information can be found [here](/frontend/README.md).

+## Additional Documentation
+The backend uses a collection of API endpoints to interact with the database.
+Requirements for these API endpoints are documented per the OpenAPI specification and is accessible [here](/backend/openapi).